The Supermarket Model with Known and Predicted Service Times: Introduction

 As stated previously, here we study variations of the supermarket model where service times are predicted.
 To describe our work and goals, we start by considering the baseline where service times are known.

-The analysis for the basic supermarket model described above assumes that service times are exponentially distributed but specific job service times are not known.
+The analysis for the basic model described above assumes that service times are exponentially distributed but specific job service times are not known.
 (Extensions of the analysis to more general distributions are known \cite{aghajani2015mean,bramson2010randomized}.)
 As such, an incoming job uses only the number of jobs at each chosen queue to decide which queue to join.
 As both a theoretical question and for possible practical implementations, it seems worthwhile to know what further improvement is possible if service times of the jobs were known.

 Recently, Hellemans and Van Houdt proved results in the supermarket model setting where {\em job reservations} are made at $d$ randomly chosen queues, and once the first reservation reaches the point of obtaining service, the other reservations are canceled.
-This corresponds to choosing the least loaded (in terms of total remaining service time\footnote{We use service time and processing time interchangably in this paper; both terms have been used historically.}) of $d$ queues using FIFO queues.
+This corresponds to choosing the least loaded (in terms of total remaining service time\footnote{We use service time and processing time interchangeably; both terms have been used historically.}) of $d$ queues using FIFO queues.
 Their work applies to general service distributions; for the class of phase-type service distributions, they are able to express the limiting behavior of the system in terms of delayed differential equations \cite{DBLP:journals/pomacs/HellemansH18}.
-Their results, including theorems regarding the system behavior as well as simulations, show that using service time information can lead to significant improvements in the average time a job spends in the system.
+Their results, including both theorems and simulations, show that using service time information can lead to significant improvements in the average time a job spends in the system.
 (The subsequent work \cite{DBLP:journals/pomacs/HellemansBH19} examines several additional variations.)
-Because of space limitations, we leave discussion of the challenges of extending these resuots beyond FIFO queues to \cref{app:cq1}.
+Because of space limitations, we leave discussion of the challenges of extending these results beyond FIFO queues to \cref{app:cq1}.

 However, when the service times are known, there are two possible ways to potentially improve performance.
 First, as above, one can use the service times when selecting a queue, by choosing the least loaded queue.
 Second, one can order the jobs using a strategy other than FIFO; the natural strategies to minimize the average time in the system (response time) are {\em shortest job first} (SJF), {\em preemptive shortest job first} (PSJF), and {\em shortest remaining processing time} (SRPT).
 Here shortest job first assumes no preemption and always schedules the job with the smallest service time when a job completes, preemptive shortest job first allows preemption so that a job with a smaller service time can preempt the running job, and shortest remaining processing time allows preemption but is based on the remaining processing time instead of the total service time for a job.
 Note that here we assume a preempted job does not need to start from the beginning and can later continue service where it left off.
 Also, while apparently somewhat less natural, PSJF allows job priorities to be assigned on arrival to a queue without the need for updating, unlike SRPT.